NasiadkaMaciej/NasiadkaMaciej/README.md

 # Hello, I'm Maciej Nasiadka 👋

-I'm a software developer who's passionate about exploring and improving my code.
-I enjoy tinkering and finding new solutions.
-Learning is my fuel, and I'm always striving to make my code better and better.
+Hey!
+I'm Maciej Nasiadka - a programmer and Linux nerd who's always tinkering around.
+I'm often creating tools that simplify my workflow and help me learn new technologies.
+Programming, for me, is all about turning ideas into reality.
+I enjoy the process of problem-solving and the sense of accomplishment that comes with building something from scratch.